constbar/ft_server/README.md

 ## ft_server

-project of 42 school where it is necessary to implement own LEMP web server in only one docker container.
+project of École 42 where it is necessary to implement own LEMP web server in only one docker container.

 it must run a wordpress with a mysql database and phpMyAdmin.